IsNoble/ProcessMonitor/README.md

   - creation error :"json: cannot unmarshal bool into Go value of type map[string]interface {}"?
 - Convert ProcessLog collection timestamp column to use Timestamp instead of string.
 - Put a row limit/row check on ProcessLog Collection?
 Not sure how resources are allocated to the system, or from where.
 R&I
-- Script is sending 3 messages at a time???
+- ~~Script is sending 3 messages at a time???~~ -Solved, running extra instances of the processMonitor service that didnt need to be running.
+Caused the incorrect behavior.